boddenberg-it/.githooker/README.md

 ### How odes it work?

-**.githooks** itself is added to desired repsoitory as a [git submodule](https://git-scm.com/docs/git-submodule).
+**.githooks** itself is added as a [git submodule](https://git-scm.com/docs/git-submodule) to desired repsoitory.
 Then a `githooks/` directory is manually created, which holds arbritrary [git-hook](https://git-scm.com/docs/githooks) scripts and/or **git-hooks declarations**.
 Such declarations need to source `.githooks/generic_hooks.sh` to use the _declarative git-hooks_ approach.
 The following image shall visually explain the just stated:

 ![alt text](https://boddenberg.it/misc/github/boddenberg-it/githooks/visualization.png "visualization of how .githooks works")